luismartinezs/luis-martinez-site/content/about.md

 # About me

+> I've been a scientist and an artist, now I'm a developer, which needs a bit of both

 Hi!
 My name is Luis Martínez.

 In August 2018 I decided to become a web developer (<nuxt-link to="/blog/from-jobless-to-junior-frontend-developer-in-5-months">learn about how I did it</nuxt-link>).